denis-tsv/AutoFilter/README.md

 ## String comparison

-AutoFilter allows to compare strings using StartsWith, Contains and Equals modes.
+AutoFilter allows to compare strings using StartsWith, EndsWith, Contains, Equals modes.
 StartsWith mode is default.
-To enable Contains or Equals mode you need to add FilterProperty attribute to corresponding property of filter DTO.
+To enable EndsWith, Contains or Equals mode you need to add FilterProperty attribute to corresponding property of filter DTO.

 ```csharp
 public class ProductFilter